jrowellfx/lsseq/README.md

 # About lsseq

-`lsseq` is a unix command-line utility that lists directory contents (akin to `/bin/ls`) while condensing image sequences (or cache sequences) to one entry each and listing the sequence in a helpful way.
+`lsseq` is a unix/linux command-line utility that lists directory contents (akin to `/bin/ls`) while condensing image sequences (or cache sequences) to one entry each and listing the sequence in a helpful way.
 Filenames that are part of sequences are assumed to be of